More than a pen

 Warnings and Precautions cont'd

-- Hypersensitivity Reactions: Alhemo® is contraindicated in patients with a history of known serious hypersensitivity to Alhemo® or its components or the inactive ingredients.
+- Hypersensitivity Reactions: Alhemo® is contraindicated in patients with a history of known serious hypersensitivity to Alhemo® or its ingredients.
 Hypersensitivity reactions, including erythema, rash, pruritus, and abdominal pain, have occurred in patients treated with Alhemo®.
-One patient (less than 1% of patients treated in the clinical studies) experienced anaphylaxis, which resolved after treatment with antihistamines and corticosteroids.
-Instruct patients of the signs of acute hypersensitivity reactions.
-Instruct patients to contact their healthcare provider for mild reactions and to seek urgent medical attention for moderate to severe reactions.
+One patient (<1%) experienced anaphylaxis, which resolved after treatment with antihistamines and corticosteroids.
+Instruct patients of the signs of acute hypersensitivity reactions and to contact their healthcare provider for mild reactions and to seek urgent medical attention for moderate to severe reactions.
 Discontinue Alhemo® if severe hypersensitivity symptoms occur, and initiate medical management

-- Increased Laboratory Values of Fibrin D-dimer and Prothrombin Fragment 1.2: Increased levels of fibrin D-dimer and increased levels of prothrombin fragment 1.2 were seen in 29 (9.1%) and 18 (5.6%) of patients, respectively.
-The plasma concentration of concizumab-mtci is positively correlated with fibrin D-dimer and prothrombin fragments 1.2, indicating a hemostatic effect of concizumab-mtci.
-For patients taking Alhemo®, these coagulation biomarkers may not be reliable predictive markers for clinical decision-making with suspicion of thrombosis such as deep vein thrombosis (DVT) and pulmonary embolism (PE)
+- Increased Laboratory Values of Fibrin D-dimer and Prothrombin Fragment 1.2: Increased levels of fibrin D-dimer and prothrombin fragment 1.2 were seen in 29 (9.1%) and 18 (5.6%) patients, respectively, which is positively correlated with the plasma concentration of concizumab-mtci, indicating a hemostatic effect.
+For patients taking Alhemo®, these coagulation biomarkers may not be reliable predictive markers for clinical decision-making with suspicion of thrombosis, such as deep vein thrombosis and pulmonary embolism

 Adverse Reactions

-- The most frequently reported adverse reactions (incidence ≥5%) were injection site reactions and urticaria
+- The most frequently reported adverse reactions (≥5%) were injection site reactions and urticaria

 Drug Interactions

-- Bypassing Agents: Take appropriate precautions when treating breakthrough bleeding events in hemophilia patients receiving Alhemo® prophylaxis and a bypassing agent.
-For mild and moderate bleeds that require additional treatment with bypassing agents (eg, rFVIIa or aPCC), the lowest approved dose in the approved product labeling is recommended.
-For aPCC, a maximum dose of 100 units/kg body weight within 24 hours is recommended.
-For severe bleeds, follow the dosing instructions provided in the approved labeling for the specific product based on clinical judgment.
+- Bypassing Agents (BPAs): Take appropriate precautions when treating breakthrough bleeding events in hemophilia patients receiving Alhemo® prophylaxis and a BPA (eg, rFVIIa or aPCC).
+For mild and moderate bleeds, the lowest approved dose in the approved BPA product labeling is recommended.
+For aPCC, a maximum dose of 100 units/kg within 24 hours is recommended.
+For severe bleeds, follow the dosing instructions in the approved labeling based on clinical judgment

 Please click here for Alhemo® Prescribing Information.